This entry provides an alternative to sleeping pills.

 In the healthy state, Startle Reflex comes and goes according to circumstances without lasting effect.

-The result: "stress" -- a combination of readiness for action and anxiety -- and a feeling of being trapped in life -- The Big Squeeze.
+The result: "stress" -- a combination of readiness for action and anxiety -- the feeling of being trapped in life -- The Big Squeeze.
 Sound familiar?

-And so, insomnia, chronic thinking, muscular tightness, and even soreness and stiffness (got your Ambien, Lunesta, nighttime cocktail, or whatever?) become our nighttime experience.
+And so, insomnia, chronic thinking, fearful imaginings and troubled memories, muscular tightness, and even soreness and stiffness become our nighttime experience.

-What's a human being to do?
-How do we deactivate Landau Reaction and Startle Reflex so we can sleep?
-How do we decondition ourselves from our lives, so we can rest?
+What to do?
+How do we deactivate these reflexes of stress, so we can sleep?
+How do we decondition ourselves from stress, so we can rest?